MedSolve/htm-ecg/readme.md

 # HTM ECG implementation in MatLab and nupic
 Data is prepared in matlab for encoding and processeing in nupic

-Confiugration needs to change to fit with datasource in and output
+Confiugration needs to change to fit with datasource in and output.
+For performance of this system we included MongoDB

 # Important
 When performing any operations with this project stay in the project's root folder.
 This is because of the relative paths.
 Remember to install all nupic and python dependencies!
 See [nupic](http://nupic.docs.numenta.org/quick-start/index.html) docs.
 Remember to add the matlab folder to path in matlab!